MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/customer-experience-guides.md

 For more info, see [https://github.com/OneGet/oneget/wiki](https://github.com/OneGet/oneget/wiki).

 ### PowerShell enhancements to assist digital forensics and help reduce security breaches
-Security professionals often assume that an attacker has already compromised (breached) a system through a malicious phishing email, security flaw in a custom website, or a similar attack.
-To help the team responsible for investigating such breaches - sometimes known as the "blue team" - we've added additional PowerShell logging and other digital forensics functionality, and we've added functionality to help reduce vulnerabilities in scripts, such as constrained PowerShell, and secure CodeGeneration APIs.
+To help the team responsible for investigating comprimised systems - sometimes known as the "blue team" - we've added additional PowerShell logging and other digital forensics functionality, and we've added functionality to help reduce vulnerabilities in scripts, such as constrained PowerShell, and secure CodeGeneration APIs.

 For more info, see [PowerShell hearts the Blue Team](http://blogs.msdn.com/b/powershell/archive/2015/06/09/powershell-the-blue-team.aspx).